Sony A7R II vs Canon T5i

 Feature comparison: Sony A7R II vs Canon T5i

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7R II has an electronic viewfinder (2400k dots), while the T5i has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the A7R II offers a wider field of view (100%) than the one in the T5i (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the A7R II has a higher magnification (0.78x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Sony A7R II and Canon T5i in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the A7R II and the T5i is in-body image stabilization (IBIS).
 The A7R II reduces the risk of handshake-induced blur with all attached lenses, while the T5i has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.The T5i has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the A7R II does not have a selfie-screen.